Skip to content

 Error Middleware

-ErrorMiddleware is the only middleware added to your application by default.
+ErrorMiddleware is one of the only two middlewares added to your application by default.
 This middleware converts Swift errors that have been thrown or returned by your route handlers into HTTP responses.
 Without this middleware, errors thrown will result in the connection being closed without a response.

 To customize error handling beyond what AbortError and DebuggableError provide, you can replace ErrorMiddleware with your own error handling logic.
-To do this, first remove the default error middleware by setting app.middleware to an empty configuration.
+To do this, first remove the default error middleware by manually initializing app.middleware.
 Then, add your own error handling middleware as the first middleware to your application.

 app.middleware = .init()